-In a northern European country such as Germany, sunlight during the wintertime can be somewhat of a rarity.
+Although it’s much lighter in the spring and summertime, sunlight in the wintertime can be somewhat of a rarity in a northern European country such as Germany.
 Anyone who has endured a German winter is well-acquainted with the trying months between fall and spring and has intimate experience with the scarcity of sun.

 According to the German Weather Service, Berlin experienced an average of only 1.5 hours of sunshine per day in December 2019.
 If the sun actually peeks behind the layer of grey clouds that seems to cloak much of Germany throughout the winter months, it must be soaked up.

 A precious hour or two of sun may indeed do wonders for one’s Vitamin D intake, and quite literally may make one feel as if they inherited gold.

 Looking to soak up more German sun?
 It is best to head south, as the German Weather Service reports that the sunniest German states are Baden-Württemberg, Saarland, and Rhineland-Palatinate.